Skip to main content

 GET /api/getUserById?id=123

 Use plural nouns for collections (/users, not /user).
 Use kebab-case for multi-word resources (/order-items, not /orderItems or /order_items).
-Be consistent — pick a convention and stick to it across every endpoint.
+Pick a convention and stick to it across every endpoint.
+Don't mix styles.
+Ever.

 For nested resources, think about whether the nesting is necessary:

-# Nested — use when the child resource does not make sense without the parent
+# Nested — use when the child resource doesn't make sense without the parent

 GET /api/users/123/orders → Orders belonging to user 123